 For most programs, applicants with bachelor's degrees in any field from an accredited institution are eligible to apply for admission to the graduate programs of the School of Public and Environmental Affairs.

-However, applicants to the M.S.E.S. or M.P.A./M.S.E.S. programs are required to have a bachelor's degree in a physical or life science, engineering, or a related field.
-Applicants to the M.S.E.S. or M.P.A.-M.S.E.S. should have completed courses in calculus, statistics, and chemistry with laboratory.
+M.S.E.S: The M.S.E.S.
+Admissions Committee looks for applicants to have an adequate backround in quantitative and natural science subjects.
+As a minimum, an applicant must have completed at least one semester of: calculus and chemistry with laboratory.
+Familiarity with statistics and biology/ecology is considered desirable.